Decoupled Functional Central Limit Theorems for Two-Time-Scale Stochastic Approximation: Main Results

 Now we construct the continuous trajectories $\{ \xbar_{n}(\cdot) \}_{n=1}^\infty$ and $\{ \ybar_{n}(\cdot) \}_{n=1}^\infty$ by linearly interpolating between the terms of the rescaled sequence $\{ \xcheck_{n} \}_{n=1}^\infty$ and $\{ \ycheck_{n} \}_{n=1}^\infty$:

 \Figref{fig:xybar} illustrates this construction intuitively.
 This linear interpolation, also employed in \cite{faizal2023functional}, ensures that $\xbar_{n}(t)$ and $\ybar_{n}(t)$ are continuous w.r.t. $t$.
 Consequently, the analysis can focus on weak convergence within the space of continuous functions.
+Moreover, in constructing $\xbar_{n}(\cdot)$ and $\ybar_{n}(\cdot)$, we place $\xcheck_{n+k}$ and $\ycheck_{n+k}$ with different time increments.
+This choice aligns with the different step sizes, so that the rescaled sequences can be interpreted as discretizations of their respective limiting processes.
+As shown in Remark~\ref{rema:separate-converge}, our results are separate-convergence results, and the FCLTs for each time scale are established individually.
+Thus, using $t$ as a generic time index does not induce ambiguity.
 Additional details of the construction are provided in Appendix~\ref{append:construct-details}.